 How do we use your personal data?

-We use your personal data to match your skills, experience and education with a potential employer.
-We will initially collect basic information on you such as contact details, job role and experience and then pass this on to the client in search of personnel.
-If you are chosen by the client and go through to the next stage we will then be collecting more information from you at the interview (or equivalent) stage and onwards in that manner for submission to our client.
+We use your personal data to match your skills, experience, and education with a potential employer.
+We will initially collect basic information on you such as contact details, job role, and experience.
+If you go through to the next stage, we will then be collecting more information from you at the interview (or equivalent) stage and onwards in that manner for submission to our client.

 How long do we keep your personal data for?